Ecclesiastes 10

 The chapter closes with a warning about the danger of private speech.
 The word מַדָּע ("thought" or "knowledge") indicates the innermost realm of consciousness -- do not curse the king even in your mind.
 The parallelism escalates from thought to חַדְרֵי מִשְׁכָּבְךָ ("the inner rooms of your bed-chamber"), the most private physical space imaginable.
 The verb תְּקַלֵּל ("to curse") is the Piel of קלל, meaning to treat lightly, to revile, or to invoke harm upon someone.

-The pairing of מֶלֶךְ ("king") and עָשִׁיר ("rich person") suggests that both political and economic power deserve cautious respect -- not necessarily because these people are virtuous, but because they have the power to retaliate.
+The pairing of מֶלֶךְ ("king") and עָשִׁיר ("rich person") suggests that both political and economic power call for caution -- not necessarily because these people are virtuous, but because they have the power to retaliate.
 This is prudential wisdom, not moral commendation.
 Qoheleth's closing advice for the chapter is characteristically pragmatic: the wise person guards not only his actions but also his words, and not only his public words but even his private thoughts.